codurance/site/src/_posts/2019-05-21-reating-a-jenkinsfile-pipeline.md

 ![alt text]({{site.baseurl}}/assets/custom/img/blog/2019-05-21-creating-a-jenkinsfile-pipeline/012.png "")

-If the referenced git repository never changes then no build will be ever run again.
-If you want to you can always trigger a build manually by clicking on the `Build Now` link.
+If the referenced git repository never changes, then no build will be ever run again.
+If you want to, you can always trigger a build manually by clicking on the `Build Now` link.
 This is useful when the build fails for random reasons.

 ---